Get into the festive spirit

 From wreath-making workshops and carol concerts to winter illuminations, find Christmas days out near you.

-Join in the theatrical fun as Animal Crackers takes you on a self-guided journey of mischievous merrymaking through the house.
-Have a dance party with King Stag, perform a puppet show, and do karaoke with the badgers.
+Join in with the theatrical fun as Animal Crackers takes you on a self-guided journey of mischievous merrymaking through the house.
+Have a dance party with King Stag, perform a puppet show, and do karaoke with badgers.
 With larger-than-life installations and a traditional Christmas theme, it's an immersive and festive experience for all the family.

 Included in the general admissions price, from £25.50 for a family ticket with one adult, or free for National Trust members, enjoy a low-cost full festive day out at Lyme this winter.